sparkbox/standard/services/README.md

 # Services

-The services we use.
-Some we pay for, others we mooch off.
+These are the services we use.
+Some we pay for; others we mooch off.
 We love them all.

 ## Helpful Mac Apps
 * **[Slack](slack)**